Training and Practice management offered by Dr Rahul Doshi

-Dr. Rahul Doshi BDS is the co-founder and lead dentist of The Perfect Smile, a leading London and Hertfordshire cosmetic dentistry.
+Dr. Rahul Doshi BDS was the co-founder and lead dentist of The Perfect Smile, a leading London and Hertfordshire cosmetic dentistry.

 Dr. Doshi has an incredible wealth of experience and has written detailed articles for various fields in dentistry.

-Dr. Doshi is also the senior clinical director of The Perfect Smile Advanced Training Institute.
+Dr. Doshi was also the senior clinical director of The Perfect Smile Advanced Training Institute.

 His lectures in the UK and abroad, as well as his articles, are written and designed to help and your dental practice.

-With over twenty-five years of running The Perfect Smile, Dr. Doshi provides an invaluable insight into the world of dentistry and can greatly benefit you today and for the future.
+With over twenty-five years of running The Perfect Smile, Dr. Doshi provided an invaluable insight into the world of dentistry and can greatly benefit you today and for the future.